brianbuccola/brianbuccola.github.io/index.md

 Apart from linguistics,
 I enjoy tinkering with Linux,
+lifting things,
-learning about functional programming (like Haskell), and (when I have time) brewing beer.
+and brewing beer.
 You can read about some of that stuff [here](/blog/).

 The source code and license for the content of this website